One of the questions I am asked most often–right after “What’s that bird?”—is what food to use in backyard bird feeders that will attract more birds.

 Final Thoughts: Feed Smart, Not Filler

 Bird feeding in Texas isn’t about dumping a mystery mix into a feeder and hoping for the best.
-It’s about knowing your audience, serving the good stuff, and enjoying a daily show of color, song, and charm.
+It’s about knowing your audience, serving the quality, desirable food, and enjoying a daily show of incredible Texas birds.

 Stick to high-quality seeds like black oil sunflower, white millet, peanuts, and Nyjer.
 Avoid filler blends.
 Clean your feeders.
 And keep an eye out—because when that first Painted Bunting shows up, it’ll all be worth it.